jessarcher/jessarcher.com/source/_posts/httpable-exceptions.md

 ## Introducing `Httpable` Exceptions

-We can move the boilerplate code to a trait, which we'll call `Httpable`, where we can also handling reporting:
+We can move the boilerplate code to a trait, which we'll call `Httpable`, where we can also handle reporting:

 ```php
 <?php